laminlabs/lamindb/README.md

 #### Pipelines

+This works just like it does for notebooks just that you need to provide pipeline metadata yourself.

-To save a pipeline to the `Transform` registry, call
+Save a pipeline to the `Transform` registry, call

 ```python
 ln.Transform(name="Awesom-O", version="0.41.2").save()  # save a pipeline, optionally with metadata